adeira/universe/src/mrtnzlml-meta/docs/readme.md

 _I am an introvert._ That means I loose energy when I am around other people for too long and I recharge my energy by spending time alone.
 Sounds weird?
 Check this video to understand my view: [https://www.reddit.com/93u8rj/](https://www.reddit.com/93u8rj/)

 _I am a [volatile developer](https://randsinrepose.com/archives/stables-and-volatiles/)._ I like to solve any problem in an untraditional way and I prefer product development over development for clients.
 Definitely [read this article](https://randsinrepose.com/archives/stables-and-volatiles/) to understand what I mean by being volatile.
 It's very important.
-[I just got bored, everybody out.](https://youtu.be/cPEnRb6aaS4)
+Here is an excerpt from the article.
+Volatiles are the engineers who:

+- Prefer to define strategy rather than follow it.
+- Have issues with authority and often have legitimate arguments for anarchy.
+- Can’t conceive of failing, and seek a thrill in risk.
+- See working with others as time-consuming and onerous tasks, prefer to work in small, autonomous groups, and don’t give a shit how you feel.
+- Often don’t build particularly beautiful or stable things, but they sure do build a lot.
+- Are only reliable if it’s in their best interest.
+- Leave a trail of disruption in their wake.

 _I like changes._ I like to do rapid and unexpected changes even though they are big.
 Sometimes it's my way of escaping stereotype, sometimes it's my way of saying "enough".
 And sometimes it's a result of understanding something better.